 QUICK VERDICT: The Nexus 5 delivers some great hardware at a price that's difficult to beat, along with the latest Android software which brings some new treats.
 The camera isn't the best around and the battery doesn't really excel, leaving space for other flagship devices to thrive.

 FULL REVIEW: Google Nexus 5 review

 The Samsung Galaxy S4 brings more innovation to a phone that's already at the top of its game.
 The design offers flexibility where others don't with access to the battery and the option to expand the memory via microSD.

 Undoubted the Samsung Galaxy S4 will be the top smartphone choice for many, but recent launches bring more raw power.
-The Samsung Galaxy S4 will handle anything you throw at it, and beautifully so, but those looking for more power might be tempted by the LG G2, those who want to get away from plastic, the HTC One.
+The Samsung Galaxy S4 will handle anything you throw at it, and beautifully so, but those looking for more power might be tempted by the LG G2.

 QUICK VERDICT: We love it, honestly.
 The new design might look the same as the old, but it isn't.
 New, more squared-off sides mean it feels nicer than the old model, and it's got so many new features that it's impossible not to love some of them.
 Battery life is still a major issue for Samsung though, and that's a big deal for most users.